-Legal Expense Insurance (“LEI”) is a form of add on cover at an additional cost to your normal building, contents or motor insurance which will provide you will an amount (usually about £50,000 to £100,000) to cover legal costs (your own and the opponents) in certain types of legal disputes, such as personal injury, employment, professional negligence, and property related disputes.
+Legal Expense Insurance (“LEI”) is a form of add on cover at an additional cost to your normal building, contents or motor insurance which will provide you will an amount to cover legal costs (your own and the opponents) in certain types of legal disputes.
+It may also be a benefit of premium bank accounts.

 In recent years there has been a huge challenge on how the average person can afford legal services.